Interested in reading more about Public Humanities and the Arts, see these helpful collections.

 - "Creating Healthier Places with Art and Artists [pdf]."
 The Kresge Foundation recently launched a new creative placemaking resource to use when meeting with decision-makers.
 It outlines how creative approaches work, examples from the field, and action steps to enhance creative local solutions.

 - In the new American Association of Colleges and Universities report “The Effects of Community-Based Engagement in Higher Education: What We Know and Questions that Remain,” the authors focus on the effects of various forms of community-based and civic engagement in higher education, identifying positive outcomes across six broad areas: increased personal and social responsibility; development of positive mindsets and dispositions; improved graduation and retention rates; learning gains; improved intellectual and practical skills; and increased career-related skills.

 Articles & Books

-- "Digital History and the Politics of Digitization" is a new article by Gerben Zaagsma in Digital Scholarship in the Humanities that proposes a framework through which to contextualize the politics of (digital) heritage preservation and a model to analyze its most important political dimensions, drawing upon literature from the digital humanities and history as well as archival, library, and information science.
+- "Digital History and the Politics of Digitization" is an article by Gerben Zaagsma in Digital Scholarship in the Humanities that proposes a framework through which to contextualize the politics of (digital) heritage preservation and a model to analyze its most important political dimensions, drawing upon literature from the digital humanities and history as well as archival, library, and information science.

-- "Care During Pandemic Times: Digital Ethnography with Mental Health Professionals in Equatorial Guinea" is a new article by Carolina Nve Diaz San Francisco that proposes opportunities for the discipline of public anthropology to aid in times of crisis, using a case study of her scholarship on care work during the Covid-19 pandemic.
+- "Care During Pandemic Times: Digital Ethnography with Mental Health Professionals in Equatorial Guinea" is an article by Carolina Nve Diaz San Francisco that proposes opportunities for the discipline of public anthropology to aid in times of crisis, using a case study of her scholarship on care work during the Covid-19 pandemic.